carlosgalveias/gcccli/README.md

   };
 };
 ```
 6) Deploy: 'gccli deploy api' and wait for it to complete
 7) try calling 'https://{googleproject}.appspot.com/api/{model}' and you should see something like:
 ```javascript
 {"meta":{"totalrecords":0},"{model}":[]}
 ```
 8) There, its working all you need to do is setup your models and db and you can do tons of stuff with it.
 Try making a post, etc.
-9) To add a google function do 'gccli generate controller' and follow instructions
+9) To add a google function do 'gccli generate controller' and follow instructions.
 10) to deploy the functions do 'gccli deploy controllers'